ndeblauw/ndeblauw/README.md

 Hi there,

 I'm Nico.
-My focus goes to **aesthetic information presentation**, and **action-oriented functional design**.
+My focus goes to **action-oriented functional design**, along with **aesthetic information presentations**.

-I'm mostly a *web craftsman* my main tools are Laravel, MySQL, Tailwind Css, AlpineJS...
+I'm mostly a *web craftsman* my main tools are Laravel, MySQL, Tailwind CSS, AlpineJS...
+I'm also *teaching* and *training* on these topics.

 Find out more about me on [bluepundit.eu](https://bluepundit.eu)